Skip to product information

 Shipping calculated at checkout.

-The Ventura was first made in 1960 as a new higher-priced model and the last ones were made in 1978. its name was derived from Ventura, California.
+The Ventura was first made in 1960 as a new higher-priced model, and the last ones were made in 1978.
+Its name was derived from Ventura, California.
 It had a unique exterior with deluxe wheel covers, a sport steering wheel, and distinctive tri-tone seats done in vinyl.

 This is the first year and last year with the GTO option if you were lucky to get one.
 The GTO package beefed up the Ventura with a 350 cu in.
 (5.7L) engine with a four-barrel carburetor of about 200 hp (149 kW).
 This amazing package also came with a functional "shaker" hood scoop, tri-color GTO decals, Rally II wheels, and special grill-mounted driving lights.
-The brochure doesn't mention the GTO options availability and in 1975 the GTO package was discontinued.
+The brochure doesn't mention the GTO option's availability, and in 1975, the GTO package was discontinued.

 The last Pontiacs, an American Icon, were built in December 2009, with one final vehicle assembled in January 2010.
 Pontiac was founded in 1907 in Pontiac, Michigan, by Edward Murphy, a manufacturer of horse-drawn carriages.
-It was named after the famous Ottawa chief, whom the city of Pontiac, Michigan was also named after, where the car was produced.
+It was named after the famous Ottawa chief, whom the city of Pontiac, Michigan, was also named after, where the car was produced.

 Pontiac emphasized its "Wide Track" design, it billed itself as the "performance" division of General Motors, which "built excitement.
 I actually used to sell Pontiacs and they were so much fun to drive!